 N.B.: the pud is an old Russian unit of measure equivalent to 40 or 48 pounds.

 However, the regiment never reached its full nominal strength.
+In the Autumn of 1757, two battalions initially stationed in Moscow were sent to Livonia.
+They totalled 69 officers, 2,384 men and approx. 340 non-combatants.
 By 1758, only three battalions could take the field.
-After the battle of Zorndorf, its field strength was reduced to only two battalions.
-The entire Observation Corps was disbanded at the beginning of 1760.
+After the Battle of Zorndorf, its field strength was reduced to only two battalions.
+At the beginning of 1760, entire Observation Corps was disbanded and its troops were integrated into the Fusilier Regiments of the Artillery.

 During the Seven Years' War, the regiment was commanded by:

 In January 1758, the 3 battalions of the regiment took part in the invasion of East Prussia.
 On April 19, the regiment was near Grodno.
 On August 6, during the invasion of Brandenburg, the Observation Corps marched from Paradise Kloster through Birnbaum to Schwerin on the Wartha river where it encamped.
 On August 10, Czernichef was instructed to march from Schwerin to Landsberg with the Observation Corps.
 On August 23, the Observation Corps marched from Landsberg to make a junction with Fermor's main army at Zorndorf.
 The junction was made at 2:00 PM on August 24 and the Observation Corps was deployed en potence on the flank facing Quartschen.
 On August 25, the regiment took part in the battle of Zorndorf where it was deployed at the extreme left of the Observation Corps.
 After this battle, the regiment was reduced to two battalions.